 “I think when you look at the energy of the team, the air is a lot cleaner right now for us.
 You can see that with the way we’re playing on the road and at home.”

-Indeed, it was an extremely dominant performance by the Mavs, who shot 52.7 percent from the field and 45.2 percent from three-point land (14-of-31).
-In racking up their largest margin of victory this season, the Mavs won for the third straight game and were so impressive that the 30 minutes Luka Doncic played were the most by any of the Dallas players.
+Indeed, it was a dominant performance by the Mavs, who shot 52.7 percent from the field and 45.2 percent from three-point land (14-of-31).
+In racking up their largest margin of victory this season, the Mavs won for the third straight game and were so impressive that the 30 minutes Luka Dončić played were the most by any of their players.

-“As a captain of the seas, I love any boating analogy I can do,” said Thompson, who has an affinity for the ocean.
+“As a captain of the seas, I love any boating analogy I can do,” said Thompson.
 “If you’re going to encounter rough waters — especially on a long voyage — the most important thing is to stay the course and believe in myself.
 I’ve been through this now 12 years healthy and able to play, and the fact that I’m so grateful to play every night and be healthy every night, that’s why the shooting nights when I’m off, it used to really eat at me.

 “But now in my 12th season, it’s easier to rebound and get in the gym and think highly of yourself, because the proof is in the pudding.
 I am a perfectionist.
 I want to be an efficient player, but at the end of the day if I give everything I have, I can live with the results.”

 For the Mavs, the results by the entire team sent a strong message to the rest of the NBA that they’re back on track.
-And the fact that the Mavs’ bench scored 56 points and dragged down 25 of the team’s 48 rebounds were tell-tale signs that their recent four-game losing streak which was an albatross around the Mavs’ neck is so very far in their rearview mirror.
+And the fact that the Mavs’ bench scored 56 points and dragged down 25 of the team’s 48 rebounds were tell-tale signs that their recent four-game losing streak is far in their rearview mirror.

 “(We’re) just doing our job,” Naji Marshall said about the bench’s production.
 “Everybody hit shots, everybody defended, everybody ran the floor tonight and that’s what you should expect out of us.